 A data view counts as modified if you make a change to it that would be written to the underlying .cfs file.
-Changes made to duplicate or virtual channels do not count as modifications.
+Changes made to duplicate or virtual channels do not count as modifications, but changes made to the frame tag, flags, state or user variables do.
 Some changes are written immediately, others are buffered up and are only written when the file is closed.

-You can force the file to commit changes held in buffers and to update the file header to disk with Modified (0,0).
+You can force the file to commit changes held in buffers and to update the file header to disk with Modified(0, 0).
 Committing changes does not clear the modified flag.

 Modified(1) reports the read only state.
-You cannot change the read only state of a time view; it depends on the read only state of the underlying . smr file.
+You cannot change the read only state of a time view; it depends on the read only state of the underlying .cfs file.